-I was walking through Home Goods when I got the idea for this Trader Joe’s cheese board on-the-go.
+One day, Iwas walking through Home Goods when I got the idea for this Trader Joe’s cheese board on-the-go.
 I was shopping for my home and picked up a couple of drawer organizers.
-I was holding one in my hand when I thought, “This is like a food container.
+As I was holding one in my hand, I thought, “This is like a food container.
 I can use this like an on the go tray.”

-I used this exact drawer organizer to make my Trader Joe’s cheese board on-the-go.
-I like this one because it has one long open side and another side with smaller compartments.
-I use the long open side for meats and cheese because I don’t mind them touching.
+When I came home, Iused this exact drawer organizer to make my Trader Joe’s cheese board on-the-go.
+This organizer works wells because it has one long open side and another side with smaller compartments.
+For this board, I used the long open side for meats and cheese because I don’t mind them touching.

-I use the other side with smaller compartments for items that I don’t want to touch each other.
-I keep things like nuts, pickles or pickled veggies and crackers on that side.
+Then, I use the other side with smaller compartments for items that I don’t want to touch each other.
+Flavorful items like nuts, pickles or pickled veggies and crackers on that side.
 I also use small dressing containers to hold things like dips and sauces.
 Keep reading to see the exact ingredients I used in this Trader Joe’s cheese board on-the-go.

-This particular Trader Joe’s cheese board on-the-go was for a smaller group of people.
+This particular cheese board was for a smaller group of people.
 I made this on for about eight adults, but it would have fed up to 10 people.
 The ingredients I chose were 3 cheese, 1 meat, some nuts, pickled veggies, and some basic water crackers.

 When I got home I added some strawberry jam and grainy mustard to my store bought ingredients.
 Some other dips that I like to add to a cheese board are olive tapenade, fig jam or even a spicy pepper jelly.
 You cold also put smaller pickles or olives in the small containers.